Difference Between Sympathetic And Parasympathetic Nervous System: Overview, Function

 Introduction of the Autonomic Nervous System (ANS)

 It is the part of the peripheral nervous system controlling the involuntary activities of the body: heart rate, digestion rate, respiratory rate, and pupillary response.
-It works at a subconscious level and has as its chief divisions the sympathetic and parasympathetic nervous systems, which have opposing roles in maintaining homeostasis within the body.
+It works at a subconscious level.
+It is divided into sympathetic and parasympathetic nervous systems, which have opposing roles in maintaining homeostasis within the body.

-The sympathetic and parasympathetic systems have to be understood for maintaining the major activities within the body that help keep the person alive and comfortable.
+The sympathetic and parasympathetic systems have different roles maintaining the major activities within the body that help keep the person alive and comfortable.
 The sympathetic system gets the human body ready for stressful situations, while the parasympathetic system gets it ready for rest and recovery.

 Sympathetic Nervous System (SNS)